Interactive Whiteboard Lesson Plan

 - To read on sight high frequency and familiar words

-- Teacher to start lesson by explaining in simple terms the words 'singular' and 'plural'.
+- Teacher starts lesson by explaining in simple terms the words ‘singular’ and ‘plural’.

-- Ask pupils to generate some other words giving both forms, e.g. one cat, two cats.
+- Ask if the pupils can generate some other words giving both forms, e.g. one cat, two cats.

-- Show the small card (A4 pdf) of letter 's' and explain that we need to put this at the end of words to show more than one.
+- Show the small card of letter ‘s’ and explain that we need to put this at the end of words to show more than one.

-- Ask the pupils to read the words at the bottom of the reading game.
+- Ask the pupils if they can read the words at the bottom of the game.
 Which words are singular?
 Which words are plural?

 - Teaching assistant could work with less able, helping them to find the plural of each word by looking for the 's' at the end.

-- PLENARY: Teacher to call out simple words and ask pupils to write the plural of that word on their individual whiteboards (or use paper and pencils).
+This singular plural lesson plan recommends a plenary session at the end of the lesson to support consolidation of learning.
+Teacher to call out simple words and ask pupils if they can write the plural of that word on their individual whiteboards (or use paper and pencils).
 Teacher to ensure words called out are within the capability of the majority of the class.
 Teaching assistant could scribe words for the less able.

 Literacy Homework

-Ask pupils to add the plural for each word on the prepared sheet (A4 pdf).
+The lesson can be further extended or homework given using the following task.
+Ask pupils to add the plural for each word on the prepared sheet.

 Overview

-- Read the words at the bottom of the reading game
+- Read the words at the bottom of the game

 - Click and drag a singular word up to the singular side of one of the boxes